-With a female staff quotient of 52%, which is exactly the gender equity target, Ekurhuleni East FET College fared considerably better than the national (47%) and provincial (48%) averages.
-In terms of racial representivity, the college has a 78% staff proportion that is black.
-This is below acceptable racial representivity figures, which may suggest that transformation has not occurred at an acceptable rate at this college.
+The province has a female staff quotient of 48%, which is just above the national average.
+The college fares one percentage point better, at 49%.
+In terms of racial representivity, the college has a 71% staff proportion that is black.
+This may suggest that transformation has not occurred at an acceptable rate at this college.
 However, it is difficult to draw this conclusion in an emphatic sense as we are unclear about the number of new appointments made.
-The college may in fact actively follow the principles of redress and transformation when making new appointments.

-Overall at provincial level we see that transformation has also not occurred at notionally acceptable levels in respect of both gender and racial representivity, with averages of 48% for female staff and 75% for black staff employed.
+The college figure is, however, not far off the national average for racial demographics.
+Overall at provincial level we see that transformation has occurred at a slow rate in respect of gender but at a faster rate in terms of racial representivity.